President Mirziyoyev showcases Uzbekistan’s reform progress, calls for closer regional co-operation for mutual advantage

 Uzbek President Shavkat Mirziyoyev called the coronavirus (COVID-19) pandemic a global catastrophe “not seen on our planet in the last hundred years.
 This calamity has vividly revealed humanity’s vulnerability.”

-The pandemic has come at a bad time for Uzbekistan, which was in the middle of launching a global campaign to attract badly needed investment to remake its backward economy.
+The pandemic has come at a bad time for Uzbekistan, which was in the middle of launching a global campaign to attract badly needed investment to revive its underdeveloped economy.

 After being locked up by the former President Islam Karimov, Uzbekistan became isolated and what foreign investors it had attracted left.
 But after Mirziyoyev took over as the republic’s second-ever president, he rapidly pulled down the walls and the government went on a roadshow to bring in international companies to invest into the country’s considerable assets.
 Uzbekistan is the biggest and most populous country in Central Asia by far, and the natural production and distribution centre for the region.
-It also has an array of natural resources, including a legendary agricultural sector as well as gold and other minerals.
+It also has an array of natural resources, including a legendary agricultural sector as well as significant gold and other minerals.
 The one thing it lacks, compared to its neighbours, is oil and gas, but there are exploitable deposits even of this commodity.

 Amongst the biggest victims of the pandemic has been the flourishing tourism sector, where the country was hoping to leverage its history as a major way-station on the Silk Road.
-Inbound tourist numbers were rising rapidly and the government had already dropped visa restrictions on several dozen countries, including introducing a 30-day visa-free regime for tourists from places such as Germany, but the outbreak of the coronavirus has killed everyone’s tourism business dead this year.
+Inbound tourist numbers were rising rapidly and the government had already dropped visa restrictions on several dozen countries, including introducing a 30-day visa-free regime for tourists from places such as Germany, but the outbreak of the coronavirus has killed off everyone’s tourism business this year.

-Continuing Uzbekistan’s mission to become a responsible member of the international community, Mirziyoyev suggested that to deal with future pandemics he proposed a UN International Code of Voluntary Commitments of States be set up to co-ordinate help between countries better during pandemics.
+Continuing Uzbekistan’s mission to become a responsible member of the international community, Mirziyoyev proposed that to deal with future pandemics a UN International Code of Voluntary Commitments of States be set up to co-ordinate help improve communication between countries during pandemics.

 Mirziyoyev highlighted the government’s efforts to mitigate the impact of the pandemic and at some cost to the reform drive he has been leading.
 The country’s first big international investment conference that was going to be held in Tashkent had to be cancelled because of the virus.

-And the country has suffered at the hands of the pandemic.
+The country has suffered at the hands of the pandemic.
 A virtual staff visit by an International Monetary Fund (IMF) mission to Uzbekistan between August 24 – September 17 concluded that the country’s population and economy have been “adversely affected” by the pandemic.

-The mission noted that authorities responded quickly and decisively at the start with measures to mitigate the economic impact of the pandemic with an Anti-Crisis Fund that was quickly established to help families whose livelihood was affected by the lockdowns.
-And the country borrowed $1bn from the IMF’s rapid reaction facility, although the economy will slow this year, but unlike nearly every other economy in the world, will not go into recession, according to the IMF forecasts.
+The mission noted that authorities responded quickly and decisively at the start of the outbreak with measures to mitigate its economic impact and quickly established an Anti-Crisis Fund that to help families whose livelihood was affected by the lockdowns.
+Although the country borrowed $1bn from the IMF’s rapid reaction facility, the economy will slow this year, but unlike nearly every other economy in the world, it will not go into recession, according to the IMF forecasts.

-And the reform drive continues, despite the adverse conditions.
+The reform drive is continuing, despite the adverse conditions.
 “While the authorities’ focus has been rightly concentrated on addressing the COVID-19 crisis, they have not lost sight of the reform agenda and the medium-term goal of achieving stronger, sustainable and inclusive economic growth, to improve people’s living standards,” the IMF said.

 “Social protection and health system are being cardinally strengthened to mitigate the negative effects of the pandemic; targeted support is [being] provided to the population, sectors of the economy and business,” Mirziyoyev told the UNGA.